 I’ll be the first to admit that the Cuba money situation is complex.
 So for starters, here are the important financial things that you should know about Cuba before you go.

 Krity’s Cuba guide is also extremely insightful.
 It shares tips on the best times to travel, where to go and how much things cost.
+Also if you rather book a casa particular, an accommodation similar to a homestay or bed and breakfast, this in-depth booking guide walks you through how to book a casa particular in Cuba.

 Your Cuba Money Questions Answered